-It’s snowing when it’s time to leave for the day.
-I sit in my truck, waiting for the heat and trying to warm my hands as the world hazes behind millions of blowing snowflakes.
+It’s already snowing when it’s time to leave for the day, the world hazing behind millions of tiny blowing snowflakes.
 It’s just starting to stick, so the other fellows waste no time leaving the parking lot and getting started for home.
 But my truck heater needs a little coaxing to get warm, and the steering wheel is just cold enough that I decide to wait for it, so it can blow on my hands as I drive home.
+My truck and Biff’s are the only ones left.
 Phone out, I text my wife.
-Reception is bad out here, so it’s the easy way to communicate.
+Reception is bad out here, so it’s the easiest way to communicate.

 Just got off.
 Want me to bring home dinner?

 Ah yes, chicken something.
 My favorite.
 My breath puffs out in front of me as I chuckle.
 She’s a great cook, but a bit like a mad scientist or an artist in her methods.
 She never knows what she’s going to cook until she starts doing it.
 Lucky for me, I’m not picky and it’s delicious and satisfying 99% percent of the time.

 We don’t about that 1%, because she’s also a perfectionist, and sensitive, and feels bad when she burns dinner or adds too much salt.
 Or heaven forbid, makes something with kale.